tardis-sn/tardis/docs/development/continuous_integration.rst

       include:
       - '*'

 This means the pipeline will start running every time changes are merged  to any branch of the repository, or someone pushes new commits to a pull request.

 If you want to run a pipeline only manually set both triggers to *none*.
 ::
   trigger: none

   pr: none

+On GitHub Actions these triggers are named ``push`` and ``pull_request``, and works mostly in the same way.

 Notice that you can test changes in a pipeline by activating the PR trigger on a new pull request, even if that trigger is disabled on the YAML file present in the *master* branch.

 There are more useful triggers such as the *cron* trigger, see the `Azure documentation section on triggers`_ for more information.

 .. warning:: Triggers also can be set on the Azure's web interface
           too, but this action is discouraged, since it overrides any trigger specified in the YAML file and could lead to confusing sitations.